wso2/docs-is/en/docs/guides/identity-lifecycles/outbound-provisioning-with-scim.md

 provisioning configurations can be found under identity provider configuration user interface of WSO2 Identity Server.

+WSO2 Identity Server supports outbound provisioning with both SCIM 1.1 and SCIM 2.0 standards.
+This topic provides instructions  on how to configure SCIM 1.1 or SCIM 2.0 connectors to provision users from the WSO2 IS.

 ---

 ## Configure an identity provider